Nemecxpetr/exconv/docs/design.md

 ```

 For long recordings, this can exceed memory before the result is cropped.
 The
-batch command therefore exposes `--audio-multi-circular`, which keeps the
+batch command keeps multi-convolution disabled by default.
+Use `--audio-multi`
+to request the linear all-files output, or `--audio-multi-circular` to request
-all-files output at the first file length while leaving self and pair outputs
+a circular all-files output at the first file length while leaving self and
-linear.
+pair outputs linear.